 What is Mesh?

-Mesh is a sheet of material that looks like a fine fishing net.
-It is used to reinforce and/or repair hole in the abdominal wall.
-Most Meshes are made with a monofilament fiber (like a fishing line) such as Polypropylene or Polyester. ePTFE (i.e. Gortex, the same material used in high end ski clothes) is also used to create sheets of material.
+Mesh is a sheet of cloth that looks like a fine fishing net.
+Mesh can be used to reinforce and repair hernias.
+Most Meshes are made with a monofilament fiber (like a fishing line) such as Polypropylene or Polyester.
 Below is a photo of some mesh:

 Pore size is a measure of the size of the holes in the mesh.
 If the pore size is too small, then the strands of the mesh are very close together.
-In that situation the scar tissue that forms around one strand can connect or bridge with scar tissue around the adjacent strand.
-When this happens, the strands get pulled together by the scar tissue and the mesh will shrink and get stiff.
+In that situation, the scar tissue that forms around one strand can bridge with scar tissue around the adjacent strand.
+When this happens, the strands get pulled together, and the mesh will shrink and get stiff.

 The abdominal wall stretches and contracts with every movement.
-In an ideal situation, the mesh should contract and stretch with the body, otherwise, when the abdominal stretches and contracts and the mesh does not then there will be shear stresses where the abdominal wall and the mesh meet.
+In an ideal situation, the mesh should stretch and contracts with the body.
+Otherwise, when the abdominal stretches and contracts and the mesh do not, then there will be shear stresses where the abdominal wall and the mesh meet.
 Unfortunately, even the best mesh will stretch only half as well as the abdominal wall.
 Why use mesh when you know it can decrease the performance of an athlete?

-In your mind visualize a piece of mesh that has been used to repair a hernia.
-It is usually placed in between the muscle layers and there are many sensitive structures nearby.
+In your mind, visualize a piece of mesh that has been used to repair a hernia.
+It is in between the muscle layers, and there are many sensitive structures nearby.
 Then imagine that mesh shrinking.
 As the mesh shrinks, it will pull on everything nearby.
 If the mesh pulls on a nerve, then there will be constant burning pain.
 If the mesh pulls on the spermatic cord, then sex will be a distant memory.
-If the mesh pulls on bladder, then there will be spasms when you urinate.
+If the mesh pulls on the bladder, then there will be spasms when you urinate.
 If the mesh pulls on the abdominal wall, then there will be pain when you exercise.
 Most meshes will shrink about 40%.

 Foreign Body Reaction

-All meshes illicit what is called a Foreign Body Reaction.
-It is the body’s attempt to get rid of what should not be there.
+All mesh illicit what is called a Foreign Body Reaction.
+The body attempts to get rid of what should not be there.
 (It is nice to know that the body is smarter than many surgeons).
 Macrophages, lymphocytes, and Giant Foreign Body Cells attack the mesh with acid, free radicals, and enzymes.
-Mesh usually survives this attack, but the attack does result in a chronic inflammation and pain.
+Mesh usually survives this attack, but the attack does result in chronic inflammation and pain.